The Closet (2020 film): Plot

 Sang-won loses his wife in a sudden accident, leaving him alone with his daughter, Yi-na.
-In an effort to mend their strained relationship, he decides to move into a new house.
+In an effort to mend their strained relationship, he decides to move into a new house near the countryside.
 Despite Sang-won's attempts to grow closer to Yi-na, the emotional distance between them remains.
 One day, however, Yi-na starts smiling again, telling him she has made a new friend.
 But their peace is short-lived.
 Strange noises begin emanating from the closet in Yi-na's room, and she starts exhibiting unusual symptoms.
 Soon after, Sang-won himself begins having disturbing dreams.
-Then, without a trace, Yi-na disappears.
+Then, without a trace, Yi-na disappears from within the house.

 As Sang-won desperately searches for his daughter, a mysterious man named Kyung-hoon approaches him, claiming to know her whereabouts.
 The place he points to is none other than Yi-na's closet.
 Kyung-hoon, who has been investigating the disappearance of missing children for the past ten years, reveals an unbelievable story.
 Clinging to the hope of finding his daughter, Sang-won reaches out toward the closet.

+Kyung-Hoon showed Sang-won detailed records of past missing children and a recording of his mother's encounter with one of the cases.
+His mother, in a video recording, slit her own throat during an encounter from the closet.
+He explains that the entity came from what he calls the dark realm, and a portal allowed them to come to our world.

+Using specialty equipment, Kyung-Hoon set a trap to bait the entity from the dark realm.
+But the entity was wise and reversed the trap unto Kyung-Hoon and Sang-won.
+During this exchange, Kyung-Hoon realized the entity was Myung-jin, a girl missing from 20 years prior.
+Sang-won investigated Myung-jin past and realized she has been bringing children to the dark realm, as she believes that they are better off with her than their parents.
+Many of these children were abandoned, orphaned, and abused; Myung-jin was only protecting them.

+With this understanding, Sang-won entered the dark realm to seek for Yi-na.
+When Myung-jin confronted Sang-won, he appealed that he wanted Yi-na back.
+Unconvinced, Myung-jin made Yi-na stab Sang-won but was distracted by Kyung-Hoon mimicing Myung-jin's mother.
+Myung-Jin broke down after seeing her mother.

+Seeing the crying Myung-jin, Sang-won embraced the girl, apologizing for everything she experienced.
+A few moments later, Myung-jin disintegrated from the embrace.
+Sang-won carried Yina out of the closet, safe from the dark realm.
+After the whole debacle, Sang-won and Yi-na moved to a new place.
+Yi-na was not able to remember anything from the dark realm, which Sang-won preferred.
+At the ending scene, a young boy can be seen spirited away into an abandoned closet in an alley.